 Here is a more detailed article on how to prevent and remove pilling.

 When putting away your wooly goods it’s best to fold them as hanging causes stretching and bumps in the shoulders from of the wool’s own weight.
 However, if you prefer to hang them read this hack to hanging sweaters so they don’t stretch out.

 We recommend purchasing cedar wood moth repellent balls or a bag of lavender and placing them alongside your wool garments.
 These are both affordable and stop moths from feasting on your precious clothing.

 If you need to remove any stains, quickly apply a solvent-based stain remover like eucalyptus oil.
 Add small amounts and gently work the oil into the stain, this will avoid spreading.
 For more info check out this detailed guide.

 Cotton is popular, partly due to its longevity and ease of care.
 We use particular jerseys, but just follow the washing instructions on the label and you will be fine.
 For our jersey items, we recommend a machine wash at 30 degrees and an air dry.

 We recommend a hand wash for linen that isn't heavily soiled.
 Treat it with care with swish motion, do not wring, twist or scrub.

 When washing linen in your machine set it to a low lukewarm temperature and place on the gentle cycle.
 As it is a natural fibre linen is very malleable when wet which means it can lose its shape.
 While we encourage full loads with linen; try to not crowd your machine too much as all the twisting and pulling can lead to misshapen items.

 If you find your garment has lost its shape, giving it an iron (inside-out to avoid making the surface shiny) or a steam can restore it.

-By Michelle Torres
+Text curation by Michelle Torres